stevezhengshiqi/one-key-cpufriend/README.md

 ## Instruction

-I am really a newcomer for bash language, and welcome pros to help improve the script.

 **The script is only for most 5th-8th generation CPU yet.** I will try to add support for more models if needed.

 The script can modify low frequency mode and energy performance preference, and use [ResourceConverter.sh](https://github.com/acidanthera/CPUFriend/tree/master/ResourceConverter) to generate customized `CPUFriendDataProvider.kext`.